 We recommend that, if possible, participants develop or revise a course that will be delivered the following semester.
 For example, the January CDI works best for summer or fall courses and the June CDI works best for fall or spring courses.
 While it is possible to work on revising a course to be offered immediately, a complete syllabus is not generally developed by the end of the Institute.

 Please note that participants must be available to attend all four days of the Institute in order to apply.
 Participants must also complete a short online module before the institute begins.

 “It will change the way I design courses.
 My course design has usually been driven by readings I plan to assign and topics I feel I ought to cover.
 Thinking in terms of overriding goals and objectives has been very helpful.”

 “I will also change the way I do assessment.
 I had thought of assessment strictly in terms of providing a grade.
 Now I am thinking of non-graded assessment that give me a better sense of what students have learned and what they are struggling with.”

 “[This workshop was strong because of it’s] excellent materials and activities.
 Very fine presentation of content.
 Excellent teachers!
 Also, the really great group of people from many departments- a thrill to meet and work together!”

-If you want a participant perspective on the program, you can contact any of the past CDI participants.
+For a participant perspective on the program, contact any of the past CDI participants.